venasolutions/bosk/README.md

 ![Three inquisitive cartoon trees with eyes](/art/bosk-3trees.png)

-Bosk is a state management library for developing distributed control-plane logic.
+Bosk is a state management library for developing distributed application control-plane logic.
 It's a bit like server-side Redux for Java, but without the boilerplate code.
 (No selectors, no action objects, no reducers.)